 The government places limits on the amount you can contribute to all your IRA accounts, which change every few years based on inflation.
 If you’re under age 50, your contributions are capped at $7,000 in 2024.
 If you’re over 50, your limit increases to $8,000.

 Before you think about how to maximize your IRA contributions, though, you need to make sure that your annual earnings fall within the government’s threshold.
 Your deduction capability begins to phase out as your income increases.
 The limits vary based on your filing status, so check the IRS’ updated guidelines to verify your eligibility.

 Comparing IRA options

 The most affordable options for IRAs will be found at no-load mutual fund firms, online brokerages and robo-advisors.
-Before comparing where to open one, you should consider which kind of IRA is the best fit for your needs.
+Before comparing and deciding where to open an IRA, you should consider which kind of IRA is the best fit for your needs.
 Keep in mind, too, that the decision between a traditional and Roth IRA is not an all-or-nothing choice.
 You can have both — you’ll just want to make sure your annual contributions don’t exceed the limits.

 |Can you deduct the contribution on your taxes?